Butter churn

-A butter churn is a device used to convert cream into butter.
+A butter churn is a device used to convert cream into butter, a process known as churning.
 This is done through a mechanical process, frequently via a pole inserted through the lid of the churn, or via a crank used to turn a rotating device inside the churn.

 Etymology

-The word “butter” is believed to be derived from the Greek word bou-tyron, the approximate meaning of which is “cow cheese”.
-However, some believe the word came from the Scythian culture, as the ancient Greeks tended to herd sheep and goats, whose milk is not as good for butter making as that of cows, which the Scythians primarily herded.
-The word "churn" is from the Old English ċyrin, to churn.
-This is probably derived from the Old English cyrnel, "kernel," due to the appearance of butter grains after milk has been churned.
+The word butter is believed by some to derive from the Greek word bou-tyron, the approximate meaning of which is 'cow cheese'.
+Others believe it came from the Scythian culture, as the ancient Greeks tended to herd sheep and goats, whose milk is not as good for butter making as cow milk, which the Scythians primarily herded.

+The word churn is from the Old English ċyrin 'to churn'.
+This is probably derived from the Old English cyrnel 'kernel', due to the appearance of butter grains after milk has been churned.

-The butter churn gave its name to the milk churn, early examples of which were based on butter churns.
-The milk churn is not, however, used for the act of churning, but rather to transport milk.
+The butter churn gave its name and rough form to the milk churn, which is used to transport milk, not churn it.